 Bhutan’s capital and headquarters of the government works towards the national objective of ‘GNH’ or Gross National Happiness in correspondence with the growth of Gross National Product (GNP).

-Explore the best journey planner for your visit to Thimphu and create a flawless plan in few simple steps!
+Explore the best travel planner for your visit to Thimphu and create a flawless plan in few simple steps!